eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 Kura provides three components for exposing the Triton Server service functionality which implement the inference engine APIs and provides methods for interacting with a local or remote Nvidia™ Triton Server:
 - **TritonServerRemoteService**: provides methods for interacting with a remote Nvidia™ Triton Server without managing the server lifecycle.
 Can be used both for connecting to a remote instance or a local non-managed instance.
 It exposes a simpler but more limited configuration.
 - **TritonServerNativeService**: provides methods for interacting with a local native Nvidia™ Triton Server.
 Requires the Triton Server executable to be already available on the device and offers more options and features (like AI Model Encryption).
+- **TritonServerContainerService**: provides methods for interacting with a local container running Nvidia™ Triton Server.
+Requires the Triton Server container image to be already available on the device and offers more options and features (like AI Model Encryption).
 - **TritonServerService**: provides methods for interacting with a local or remote Nvidia™ Triton Server within the same component. **Note**: _deprecated since 5.2.0_

 ## Nvidia™ Triton Server installation